 French, born in 1938, Boulogne-Billancourt, France

-Since the nineties, Buren’s work has become more architectural.
-He creates new space within existing environments such as city centres (A Colored Square in the Sky, Pasadena, California, 2007), public parks (La Cabane Éclatée aux 4 Salles, Paris, 2005), entire museums (The Eye of the Storm, Guggenheim Museum, New York, 2005), and even beaches (Le Vent soufle où il veut, Nieuwpoort, Belgium, 2009).
+Since the 1960s, Buren’s work has become more architectural.
+He creates new space within existing environments such as city centres (A Colored Square in the Sky, 2007), public parks (La Cabane Éclatée aux 4 Salles, 2005), entire museums (The Eye of the Storm, 2005), and even beaches (Le Vent soufle où il veut, 2009).

 Daniel Buren currently lives and work in Paris.